fedbon/sample-wallet-service/README.md

 ### Authentication

-The application uses OAuth 2.0 for authentication.
+The application uses OAuth2 for authentication.
 To access the protected endpoints, you need to include an access token in the Authorization header of your HTTP requests.
 The access token can be obtained by signing in or refreshing the token using the appropriate endpoints.